unioslo/tsd-api-docs/integration/tsd-oidc.md

 If a client performs an authorization request and includes `prompt=login`, then the provider will always authenticate the user, regardless of the status of the user's session.

-There are two ways to opt-in to SSO, both of them controlled by sending parameters in the authorization request:
+There are three ways to opt-in to SSO, both of them controlled by sending parameters in the authorization request:

 1. `prompt=none` - if there is an active session for the current browser, the user will logged into the TSD account with which they last logged in with
 2. `prompt=select_account&login_hint=p12-test&id_token_hint=<idtoken>` - this is how clients can switch between different TSD accounts without requiring re-authentication; it requires that the client cache the latest ID token
+3. Not sending a `prompt` at all

 ### idtoken